tolkit/gff-stats/README.md

 # GFF(3) stats

-Given a genome and a corresponding GFF3 file, calculate various statistics on the coding regions.
+Given a genome and a corresponding GFF3 file, calculate various statistics on the coding regions (or extract them).

-Current output is a tsv, with bed-like first three columns (i.e. sequence ID, attribute ID, start, end...).
+Current output is a tsv, with bed-like first three columns (i.e. sequence ID, attribute Parent ID, start, end...).

 GC percent, GC skew, AT percent, and AC skew are calculated for each:
-- raw CDS (or spliced CDS)
+- raw CDS (or spliced CDS) (GC)
-- four(six)-fold degenerate sites from the CDS
+- four(six)-fold degenerate sites from the CDS (GC4)
-- third codon position for each codon in the CDS
+- third codon position for each codon in the CDS (GC3)

-gff-stats can also extract CDS/spliced CDS to a fasta file (see below).
+gff-stats can also extract CDS/spliced CDS as a nucleotide or protein string to a fasta file (see below).
+Note this functionality is also provided by <a href="https://github.com/gpertea/gffread">gffread</a>.

-The script takes into account strandedness and frame of the CDS.
 Performance is okay, but needs more testing on big genomes.

+Note that (obviously) the GFF must be in the correct format.

 ## Build